-These case studies are best practice examples of applying the One Network Road Classification in the field.
+These case studies and practice notes are best practice examples of applying the One Network Road Classification in the field.

 Timaru District Council used the ONRC Performance Measures and RAMM to create an audit process for temporary hazards.